Home

 On Feb.
 28, 1889, when she was now 20 years of age, Ella was united in the rite of holy matrimony with 51-year-old Corwin Thomas Carter (Sept.
 27, 1837- 1935), also known as "Thomas Corwin Carter," the son of George W. and Matilda (Kelley) Carter of Paint Township, Madison County, and grandson of William and Elizabeth (Shields) Carter of Virginia.
 Rev. John A. Ewalt officiated.
 On their marriage license, the couple asked that the news not be published.

 Corwin had spent the first 11 years of his life at his birthplace.
 Then he and the family relocated to a farm near Midway, OH, where they remained for two years.
 Corwin's father subsequently purchased a 400-acre farm in the area, staying for a decade, on the property where Lucy Beach dwelled in the 1930s.
 "Selling that farm they lived in Lafayette in what is now the Red Brick Tavern for a year, and then moving to the Carter farm on the National pike," said a newspaper.
-Corwin "helped clear both farms out of the woods.""
+Corwin was a sawyer and "helped clear both farms out of the woods."

 Camp Dennison, where the 154th Ohio was organized